forgman6/voice_chat_byond/voicechat/README.md

 * [getUserMedia()](https://developer.mozilla.org/en-US/docs/Web/API/MediaDevices/getUserMedia) requires secure context to run (not http), so for now, Im using bogus certificates to serve over **https**.
 However it might be possible to serve the site over **byond** with something like `browse_cache("voicechat.html")` and use `link("file:///byond_web_cache_dir/voicechat.html")` instead
 * right now distance is calculated at **O(N^2)**, however using a spatial indexing library like [rbush](https://github.com/mourner/rbush), it might be possible to get it down to **O(N * log(N) + idk)**
-* roughly **10% of rtc connections fail** with this setup.
-This might be preventable by running a local [TURN](https://webrtc.org/getting-started/turn-server) server.

 ![alt text](image.png)